Jesuit Universities Humanitarian Action Network Conferences

 2015 Conference "Ending Enduring Human Suffering"

 A cornerstone of JUHAN is its student leadership conferences held for undergraduate students from the 28 Jesuit colleges and universities in the United States as well as Jesuit universities around the world.
 The conferences are intensive immersion programs that orient students and faculty to all facets of humanitarian emergencies.
-The Conference will be hosted by John Carroll University from June 9-12, 2015

 In June 2008, Fordham University hosted the first conference on "Engaging Students in Humanitarian Actions."